Skip to content

 People don’t ghost conversations that feel personal, specific, and helpful.
 They ghost landing pages and generic autoresponders.

-Here you get the full breakdown of ads that convert
+Here you get the full breakdown of ads that convert.

 What to Measure Instead (The ROI Scoreboard)